 Build a dedicated work space

-Working from home can feel somewhat dissonant.
-Home’s a place of comfort and rest, and most of the time, comfort and rest aren’t exactly conducive to getting your work done.
-Take it from me, a guy who, like I mentioned earlier, is writing from my bedroom right now—it’s a lot easier to be efficient and productive when you’re at a desk in a home office than it is when you’re sitting on a bed.
+Working from home can feel somewhat dissonant, even now.
+Home’s always been a place of comfort and rest, and most of the time, comfort and rest aren’t exactly conducive to getting your work done.

 In short, try to keep your work as separate from everything else going on in your house as you can.
 Are you going to completely isolate yourself from everything in your home?
 Probably not, kids and pets are unpredictable (and as I’ll get to shortly, that can be a good thing too).
 But if you do your best, you’re going to be able to get more done, and it’ll be better work.